cityenergyproject/seattle/pdf-generator/README.md

 If the stack is created successfully, you will see it listed in the [CloudFormation console](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:v=3;instanceState=running;tag:Name=seattle-energy), with a status of "CREATE_COMPLETE"

 To find the IP address of the created EC2, go to the [EC2 console](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:v=3;instanceState=running;tag:Name=seattle-energy), click the box next to the running instance, and look for the "Public IPv4 DNS".
-You can open the link directly, note however that
+You can open the link directly, note however that you need to change the URL from `https://` to `http://`